Average Biased ReLU Based CNN Descriptor for Improved Face Retrieval: Proposed Face Descriptor

 \subsection{Average Biased Rectified Linear Unit}

-It can be noticed from ReLU in the previous section that it is not data dependent, vanishes all the $-ive$ signals and passes all the $+ive$ signals which can lead to less discriminative features.
-In this section, this problem is resolved by introducing a new data dependent ReLU named as average biased rectified linear unit (AB-ReLU).
+It can be noticed in ReLU that it is not data dependent.
+It rejects all the $-ive$ signals and passes all the $+ive$ signals which can lead to less discriminative feature extraction.
+In this section, the problem is resolved by introducing a new data dependent ReLU named average biased rectified linear unit (AB-ReLU).
 The AB-ReLU is data dependent by exploiting the average property of the input volume.
-It also works like a filter and pass only those signals which satisfy the average biased criteria.
+It also works like a filter and passes only those signals which satisfy the average biased criteria.
 The average biased criteria ensures that only important features get passed irrespective of its sign.
-Suppose, AB-ReLU is used in any network at $n^{th}$ layer and $I_v^n$ and $I_v^{n+1}$ are input volume and output volume for this layer respectively.
-Then, the $\rho^{th}$ element of output layer $I_v^{n+1}$ is given by following equation,
+Suppose, AB-ReLU is used in any network at $n^{th}$ layer and $I_i^n$ and $I_o^{n}$ are input volume and output volume for this layer respectively.
+Then, the $\rho^{th}$ element of output layer $I_o^{n}$ is given by following equation,

-where $\rho=(\rho_1,\rho_2,\cdots,\rho_d)$ represents the position of an element, $d$ is the dimension of $I_v^n$, $D_k$ is the size of $I_v^n$ in $k^{th}$ dimension, $\rho_k \in [1,D_k]$ $\forall k \in [1,d]$, and $\beta$ is the average biased factor defined as follows,
+where $\rho=(\rho_1,\rho_2,\cdots,\rho_d)$ represents the position of an element, $d$ is the dimension of $I_i^n$, $D_k$ is the size of $I_i^n$ in $k^{th}$ dimension, $\rho_k \in [1,D_k]$ $\forall k \in [1,d]$, and $\beta$ is the average biased factor defined as follows,

-where $\alpha$ is a parameter to be set empirically and $A_v^n$ is the average of input volume computed as follows,
+where $\alpha$ is a parameter to be set empirically and $A_i^n$ is the average of input volume computed as follows,

 The AB-ReLU leads to two AB-ReLUs, i.e. $+ive$ AB-ReLU and $-ive$ AB-ReLU based upon the input data.
 This behavior of AB-ReLU is illustrated in Fig. \ref{fig:abrelu} where Fig. \ref{fig:abrelu1} shows the $+ive$ ReLU function and Fig. \ref{fig:abrelu2} depicts the $-ive$ AB-ReLU function.
-The $+ive$ AB-ReLU signifies the $+ive$ average biased scenario when the input data volume $A_v^n$ has the $-ive$ majority, i.e. $A_v^n < 0$ and allows some prominent $-ive$ signals by converting it into $+ive$ signal with the addition of an average biased factor of input volume ($\beta$).
-Similarly, if the input data volume $A_v^n$ has the $+ive$ majority, i.e. $A_v^n \geq 0$ then AB-ReLU blocks even some inferior $+ive$ signals along with all $-ive$ signals by subtracting the average biased factor of input volume ($\beta$).
+The $+ive$ AB-ReLU signifies the $+ive$ average biased scenario when the input data volume $A_i^n$ has the $-ive$ majority, i.e. $A_i^n < 0$ and allows some prominent $-ive$ signals by converting them into $+ive$ signal with the addition of an average biased factor of input volume ($\beta$).
+Similarly, if the input data volume $A_i^n$ has the $+ive$ majority, i.e. $A_i^n \geq 0$ then AB-ReLU blocks even some inferior $+ive$ signals along with all $-ive$ signals by subtracting the average biased factor of input volume ($\beta$).
 The default value of $\alpha$ is set to $1$.
-In the next subsection, AB-ReLU is used to construct the descriptor.